What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 Writing coaches may review drafts or work in progress, providing feedback and encouragement along the way.

 They often offer regular check-ins with authors—once each month, perhaps, or as certain milestones are accomplished (or not accomplished).
-Coaches can keep writers moving forward or get them unstuck.
+Coaches can keep writers moving forward.
+They can get writers unstuck.

 Some help authors with the mindset of writing, serving as cheerleaders and accountability partners.